-> Proprietary information is exactly like intellectual property, but without the protection of a patent.
-NDAs (non-disclosure agreements) and corporate secrecy are required to protect proprietary information.
-Protect yourself generally by including a proprietary information statement included in your emails that ensures that part of any proposal or item you leave with a customer (or potential customer) will remain confidential.
+Proprietary information is exactly like intellectual property, but without the protection of a patent.
+Protecting proprietary information and corporate secrecy requires an NDAs (non-disclosure agreements).
+Business owners should also protect themselves generally by including a proprietary information statement in company email that ensures that any part of any proposal or item left with a customer (or potential customer) remains confidential.

-> Red tape refers to all of the procedures, policies and government regulations that entrepreneurs and their staff face in daily business and interactions with other parties that seem excessive or hindering.
+Red tape refers to all of the procedures, policies and government regulations that entrepreneurs and their staff face in daily business and interactions with other parties that seem excessive or hindering.
 Examples include, but are certainly not limited to:

-> The return is the percentage of profit an investor makes on top of their initial investment in a business.
+The percentage of profit an investor makes on top of their initial investment in a business.
 Calculate return by dividing the initial investment amount by the profit.

-> Revenue is the amount of money coming into the business, before costs.
+The amount of money coming into the business before costs.

-> A revenue stream is a way in which a company brings in money.
-Most companies have a few different revenue streams running at the same time.
+A way in which a company brings in money.
+Most companies run a few different revenue streams at the same time.

-> Sales Cycle (or Sales Process)
+Sales Cycle (or Sales Process)

-> Most companies have a sales process, or view that potential customers who go on to buy something and become customers go through distinct phases:
+Most companies have a sales process.
+They approach sales assuming that potential customers who go on to buy something and become customers go through distinct phases.
+They:

-> - Consumer becomes aware of the product and the company
+- Become aware of the product and the company

-> - Consumer takes time to understand the offering and become increasingly interested in the company
+- Take time to understand the offering and become increasingly interested in the company

-> The sales staff should be ready to support the consumer at each phase.
+The sales staff should be ready to support the consumer at each phase.

 Sales Process (or Sales Cycle) See Sales Cycle